Non-coplanar gravitational lenses and the "communication bridge": The wave theory

 It is important to recognize the geometric significance of the term multiplying the wavenumber $k$ in the argument of the Bessel function, $\sqrt{2r_g/z}\rho=\theta\rho=b_0\rho/z$, where we used $b_0$ to denote the impact parameter corresponding to a light ray that hits the optical axis at exactly the image plane.
 This quantity directly characterizes the change in the length of light paths as a function of $\rho$ in the paraxial approximation.
 To see this, consider the following, using the notation in Fig.~\ref{fig:onelens-planewave}.
 First,

 from which we obtain

-The two (positive and negative) solutions $b_\pm$ correspond two light rays passing on opposite sides of the lens.
-The corresponding Euclidean light paths are given by (note that the actual propagation delay also includes a logarithmic Shapiro term, however, it cancels out at our level of approximation when it comes to differences between these phases):
+The two (positive and negative) solutions $b_\pm$ correspond to two light rays passing on opposite sides of the lens.
+The corresponding Euclidean light paths are given by (note that the actual propagation delay also includes a logarithmic Shapiro term that, however, cancels out at our level of approximation when we calculate differences in phase):

 with $\tilde{l}=\sqrt{b_0^2+z^2}$.
 The difference between the two, which determines the interference pattern in the image plane, is

 which, multiplied by $k$, is the argument of the Bessel function in the expression for ${\cal A}$.